freeradical13/freeradical13.github.io/index.md

 [Phototropism][] is the directional growth of plants towards light.

 [Vascular plants][] (tracheophytes) have vascular tissues ([steles][]) which propagate resources to the entire plant, allowing for very large plants.
 These vascular tissues include xylem and thinner-walled phloem.
 In some cases, stele is a combination of xylem and phloem whereas in others, they are separate.
 Xylem and phloem transport liquid and dissolved substances (collectively called [sap][]) using [bulk flow][] from higher to lower pressure independent of solute concentration (as in osmosis).
+Vascular plants have a dominant sporophyte generation.

 [Transpiration][] creates negative pressure which drives additional water uptake and bulk flow of sap upwards (using hydrogen bonding water cohesion) through the vascular system.
 Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.